Docker Registries

 Once your registry configuration is all set up you can start pushing your images to it.

-In a push step you can place your registry configuration name in the registry
+Within a push step, add your registry configuration name in the registry field

 codefresh.yml